SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/08-expose-integration-flow-api-management/README.md

 To achieve the above we create an API in API Management that will act as a proxy to our integration flow and we will leverage an OpenAPI specification to create it.

+> Under the [assets/api-management](assets/api-management/) folder you can find exports of the API that we will develop in this exercise at different stages, e.g. Before applying policies, after including the BTP connectivity policy and after adding the verify API Key policy.
+These files can be imported in your tenant in case you don't have time to complete the exercise.
+To import them, go to `Design > APIs > APIs > Import API button`.

 ## What is an OpenAPI specification?

 > From the specification [website](https://swagger.io/specification/)...